 - Water: just a little to make corn slurry.
 You may need a little more or less based on your required consistency.

-- Condiments: chilli sauce, tomato ketchup, vinegar and soy sauce.
+- Condiments: red chilli sauce, tomato ketchup, vinegar and soy sauce.

 See the recipe card for quantities.

 How to bake battered cauliflower florets?

 Cut the cauliflower into bite-sized florets discarding the core and leaves.

 Wash them in tap water and then blanch them in a bowl of boiling water for 15 minutes.
 Close the bowl with a lid or a plate.

 After 15 minutes, take the lid/plate off the bowl, drain the water and let the cauliflower sit in the colander for 5 minutes to remove any remaining water.